Variational Quantum Eigensolver: A Comparative Analysis of Classical and Quantum Optimizer Methods: Variational Quantum Eigensolver for Ising model

-In fact, the optimal wave function is not necessarily required to be close to the ground state solution, due to the error in energy being in the second order of the quantum state error.
-Formally, the classical approach for VQE insists on an analytical expression of the loss function $\mathcal{L}\left({\boldsymbol\theta},\langle\hat{H}\rangle_{\hat{U}({\boldsymbol\theta})}\right)$, in particular, the wave function expression $|\Psi(\boldsymbol{\theta})\rangle$ that eventually becomes unachievable going along with more and more problem complexities.
-Nevertheless, this weakness is literally the quantum advantage we have in the VQE quantum computing approach.
-Quantum computers are adopted to simulate quantum states, and state expectation outcomes are subsequently measured to pipeline to calculate the loss function classically.
-And partly because of the loss function precision being greater quadratically than the state function, indeed, we need two states to sandwich operators.
+In fact, the optimal wave function is not necessarily required to be close to the ground state solution.
+Since the energy is an expectation value, small state-preparation errors near an eigenstate can contribute only at second order to the energy error, due to the variational stationarity of the energy.
 VQEs are hereby friendly with noisy devices, which can work out meaningful results even though the states are disturbed by noise.
 These motivations are robust enough to let us dive deeper into VQE operation, ideally with a noise-free assumption in this paper's scope though, the noisy one will be addressed in a future study.

-The structure of a VQE algorithm is depicted schematically as Fig. \ref{VQEdiagram} within four basic steps: \textit{Hamiltonian construction, Ansatz preparation, measurement strategy,} and \textit{Optimization}.
+The structure of a VQE algorithm is illustrated schematically as Fig. \ref{VQEdiagram} within four core steps: \textit{Hamiltonian construction, Ansatz preparation, measurement strategy,} and \textit{Optimization}.

-\textit{Hamiltonian construction}: Starting from a given abstract problem, e.g., molecule ground state energy, shortest path, transshipment problems, an initially mathematical form called the Hamiltonian $\hat{H}$ is modeled.
-A mapping scheme is needed to convert $\hat{H}$ into a new form made out of operators that are able to execute on a quantum computer.
-Invoking prior knowledge of the physical system, particular symmetries are drawn on to simplify the Hamiltonian, such information is usefully reused to guide the erection of other VQE subroutines.
+\textit{Hamiltonian construction}: Starting from a given abstract problem, e.g., molecule ground state energy, shortest path, transshipment problems, we formulate the system's Hamiltonian $\hat{H}$ .
+A mapping scheme is applied to convert $\hat{H}$ into a form compatible with a quantum computer (e.g Pauli operators).
+Leveraged from prior knowledge of the physical system, particular symmetries are drawn on to simplify the Hamiltonian, which in turn help guide the development of other VQE subroutines.